there is room at the table

 We believe that when you focus on making disciples, a church will be a natural outﬂow.
 However, building a church does not guarantee disciples.
 We will focus our early efforts on disciple-making, and building that into the very DNA (culture) of who we are.
 Our desire from the very start will be to make disciples who will love and serve, Jesus, their community, and each other.

 Grace Based, rather than Guilt/Fear/Shame Based

 We serve a God of love, not a God of wrath.
 We do not use guilt, manipulation, fear, or shame.
-We work to connect people with Jesus, not follow a list of dos and don’ts.
+We desire to connect people with Jesus.
 We meet people with grace, forgiveness, and encouragement to learn what God is saying to them.
-We recognise that many among us have been deeply hurt by the church and its leaders and we seek to help those find healing and forgiveness.
+We recognise that many among us have been deeply hurt by the church and its leaders and we seek to help everyone find healing and forgiveness.